bup/bup/Documentation/bup-get.1.md

     above) than `bup get` itself.
 Please consider validating the results carefully for now.

-\--rewrite-db=*path*
-:   place the rewrite database at *path*.
-Re-using an existing
-    database (e.g. after an interruption) can allow the rewrite to resume without repeating expensive operations.
-By default, a transient database will be placed in TMPDIR and removed on exit.

 \--exclude-rx=*pattern*
 :   exclude any path matching *pattern*, which must be a Python regular
     expression (http://docs.python.org/library/re.html).
 The pattern